A model of strategic sustainable investment: INTRODUCTION

 When the firm's production capacity equals the investment threshold, our model shows that, in equilibrium, by abating emissions, the firm can improve its financial performance, because better environmental performance attracts new investment.
 This provides an alternative explanation for the positive relationship between the financial and environmental performance of firms in the presence of impact investors, discussed very recently by Green and Roth \cite{green2024allocation}, who show that firms can raise their social impact by improving their financial performance.

-It is worth mentioning that the form of our equilibrium contrasts sharply with the results normally found in the literature on nonzero-sum games of irreversible investment (cf.\ next section).
-In that literature it is often the case that the firm acts when profits are high and the investor acts when profits are low.
-So the two players' action sets are normally separated by an inaction region where neither player acts.
-Here instead we see that for large profits neither player acts and that firm's and investor's action regions overlap (the firm's action set contains the investor's one).
-Then the economic conclusions we can draw are different from the usual ones, showing that our model captures new (or at least uncommon) phenomena in the nonzero-sum games' literature.
+It is worth emphasizing that the structure of our equilibrium differs from the one typically found in the literature on nonzero-sum games of irreversible investment (see next section).
+In that literature, the players’ action regions are usually separated by an inaction region.
+For instance, in \cite{ferrari2019strategic}, the firm intervenes when profits are low, whereas the regulator acts when profits are high; between these two regions, neither player finds it optimal to act.

+In contrast, our model is designed to capture the strategic interaction between impact investors and firms and relies on a different incentive structure.
+In particular, the investor’s objective depends on the environmental performance variable controlled by the firm.
+This interdependence alters the geometry of equilibrium.
+For sufficiently high profit levels, neither player intervenes, but for low profit values their action regions overlap, with the firm’s action set strictly containing that of the investor.
+As a consequence, the economic implications of our model differ from the standard predictions, highlighting mechanisms that are new -- or at least uncommon -- in the literature on nonzero-sum investment games.

 Our mathematical contribution in the deterministic economy is also novel.
-We establish a correspondence between an equilibrium in our game and a solution to a system of first-order, fully degenerate, semilinear, partial differential equations in the domain $(0,\infty)^2$ (cf.\ Corollary \ref{cor:strong}).
+We establish a correspondence between the unique equilibrium in our game and a solution to a system of first-order, fully degenerate, semilinear, partial differential equations in the domain $(0,\infty)^2$ (cf.\ Corollary \ref{cor:strong}).
 Standard PDE methods do not seem to be directly applicable in our setup to determine existence (and uniqueness) of a solution to the PDE and so we rely on different methods rooted in the theory of stochastic control.
 Besides, we go beyond existence of a solution by explicitly characterizing the free boundaries for both the investor and the firm (up to numerical root-finding).
 That enables explicit construction of optimal strategies for both players.
-The question of uniqueness for the solution of the PDE system remains open.
-This is not surprising, because it relates to uniqueness of equilibria in our nonzero-sum game, which is not to be expected in general.